adityam/linux-blog/content/post/managing-dotfiles-using-stow.md

 Well almost.
 There is currently a [bug] in stow, due to which `--dotfiles` option does not work with directories.
-Fortunately, there is an AUR package `show-dotfiles-git` which provides a fix, at least until the fix is merged upstream.
+Fortunately, there is an AUR package `stow-dotfiles-git` which provides a fix, at least until the fix is merged upstream.

 [bug]: https://github.com/aspiers/stow/issues/33